ViktorLaurens/MA1_Project/README.md

 ### 2. Simulation Environment
 - **Visualization**: Provides a 2D simulation environment for visualizing the motion planning algorithms.
-**Does not yet include:
+- **Does not yet include**:
   - **Obstacle Generation**: Tools for generating random obstacles within the simulation environment.
   - **Path Evaluation**: Allows evaluation of the generated paths in terms of optimality, smoothness, and collision avoidance.

 ### 3. Configuration and Customization
 - **Parameter Tuning**: Allows users to configure various parameters of the motion planning algorithms to adapt them to specific scenarios.